 Birdhouse Craft Bundle

 Handling dough to make cookies or a pie can be a fun activity for anyone with limited dexterity.
+And the best part is that you get great cookies to snack on!

 Other crafts for seniors with dexterity issues…